molgenis/GAP-QC/README.md

 - Plots output from all steps and also performs external concordance analyses. (requires external reference files)
 - Performs also internal concordance anlyses (requires internal reference files)

-3.MendelianErrors_FounderStats.R: This R script makes some additional steps
+3.Founders_and_chrX.sh: This R script makes some additional steps
-- Take as input a merged QCed chromosomes as well as the chomosome X
+- Take as input QCed chromosomes as well as the chomosome X (with samples fully corrected by relatendess)
 - Uses corrected familial information to create founders-only dataset
 - Calculates founder stats
-- Calculates mendelian errors
-- Calculates MAF and HWE filters for chormosome X with females-only
+- Calculates MAF and HWE filters for chormosome X with founder female-only

 4. Pre-imputation steps: located in the folder <Imputation>.
 This is the process to prepare the data for inputation with the HRC reference panel, following the steps indicated by the Sanger imputation server (https://imputation.sanger.ac.uk/).
 - Remove insertions and deletions (script with number 1)